clean-code-craft-tcq-2/tdd-buckets-AnishaBaishya/README.md

 1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
 1. Write the minimum amount of code that'll make it pass.
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+## TestSpec

+1. Get charging current samples array in Analog
+2. Ensure that all sample values are within maximum range as supported by the converter (depends on Resolution)
+3. Convert the samples data to Digital value
+4. Sort the array in ascending order
+5. Arrange array samples into consecutive ranges and calculate frequency of each range value
+6. Print Range and Readings in CSV format